Scholarships

 Awards: Vary in amount but do not exceed the total of direct costs.

 Apply: No application necessary.
-These are awarded by coaches.
+Coaches award these.

 Kentucky Community and Technical College System Advantage Scholarship: $5,000 (up to $20,000 over four years)